Rakimnr/LifeNext/README.md

 **LifeNext** is an Android mobile application designed to help users build healthy habits, track their moods, and maintain hydration consistency through smart reminders — all inside a clean, calming interface.

-This project is a **permitted adaptation** of the **WellnessBuddy** app by **Tharushi Rajapaksha**.
+This project is a **permitted adaptation** of the **WellnessBuddy** app by **Tharushi Paranagama**.
 I reused the core codebase with full approval, and rebranded the product as LifeNext with new visuals (logo, images, palette).
 The objective is to evolve the same wellness value proposition under a fresh identity and roadmap.

 ---